 Unemployment Related Questions: State of Oregon's Department of Employment page.

-Virtual Rapid Response Assistance for Unemployed: Special assistance is available for unemployed individuals in Marion and Yamhill County, including a free, weekly advising session, each Friday through May 29 from 11:00am to 12:30pm.
+Virtual Rapid Response Assistance for Unemployed: Special assistance is available for unemployed individuals in Marion and Yamhill County, including a free, weekly advising session.
 Register for the Rapid Response Information Session at Willamette Workforce Partnership or https://willwp.org/

 Health Related Questions: Oregon Health Authority.